b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 This creates a variable (box) named `x` (x is a label on the box) that contains the value `1`.
 The `=` operator assigns `1` (right side) to `x` (left side) [puts `1` into the box].

+*Note.
+Spaces around mathematical operators like `=` are usually not necessary.
+Still, they improve legibility of your code*

 Now, in the cell below type and execute

 ```jl